hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/blockinfo_transaction_family.rst

 The top-level namespace of this transaction family is 00b10c.
 This namespace is further subdivided based on the next two characters as follows:

-00b10c00
+00b10c01
-  Information about other namespaces; the "metadata namespace" 00b10c01
+  Information about the block info config and metadata; the "metadata namespace" 00b10c00
   Historic block information; the "block info namespace"

 Under the metadata namespace, the “zero-address” formed by concatenating the